 Due to Covid-19 our face to face meetings have been suspended.
-In the interim we are running online MVP meetings and feedback activity, please follow us on Facebook @maternityvoicesklw to keep up to date with MVP news, meetings and how you can get involved.
+In the interim we are running online MVP meetings and events.
+In 2021 our quarterly meetings are scheduled as follows:

 Who are we?

-Maternity Voices Partnership (MVP King's Lynn & Wisbech) is an independent group supported by the charity Community Action Norfolk.
+QEH Maternity Voices Partnership (MVP) is an independent group supported by the charity Community Action Norfolk.
 We inform the Queen Elizabeth Hospital (QEH) and local health decision-makers about your experiences of maternity services and how these could be improved, so that you get the service you want locally.

 For us maternity services go beyond the hospital, including home births as well as antenatal and postnatal services provided by community midwives, health visitors, physiotherapists and others across West Norfolk.
 Sharing your experiences has enabled the MVP to work with the QEH and partners to deliver meaningful changes.